Toward Efficient and Robust Behavior Models for Multi-Agent Driving Simulation: Experiments

-\textbf{\emph{Effects on Cross-Dataset Model Performance}}: Next, we evaluate the models performance in unseen traffic scenarios.
-For that, we train the models on the DeepScenario dataset and subsequentially evaluate the models on the INTERACTION dataset.
+\textbf{\emph{Effects on Cross-Dataset Performance}}: Next, we evaluate the models' performance in unseen traffic scenarios.
+For that, the models are trained on the DeepScenario dataset and subsequently evaluated on the INTERACTION dataset.
 As depicted in Table \ref{tab:model_comparison_INTERACTION_CROSS_Dataset}, all models trained on the DeepScenario dataset, which predominantly contains scenarios from Germany, experience notable performance drops when evaluated on the INTERACTION dataset, which includes diverse scenarios from Germany, China, and the USA.
 This effect is particularly pronounced in the baseline models.
-In contrast, our proposed instance-centric models demonstrate greater robustness, maintaining relatively low collision and off-track rates while exhibiting smaller increases in \gls{rmse} compared to the baselines.
+In contrast, our proposed instance-centric model demonstrates greater robustness, maintaining relatively low collision and off-track rates while exhibiting smaller increases in \gls{fde} compared to the baselines.
 We attribute this improved generalization to the viewpoint-invariant encoding of instances, which produces more transferable scene representations.
-By comparison, agent-centric approaches excel at modeling an individual agent’s local context but remain brittle to changes in viewpoint or environmental conditions, limiting their applicability to unseen scenarios.
-Notably, the collision rate of our models increases only marginally, highlighting their capacity to better generalize to diverse interactions with other traffic participants.
+By comparison, agent-centric approaches excel at modeling an individual agent’s local context but remain brittle to changes in viewpoint or environmental conditions, limiting applicability to unseen scenarios.
+Notably, the collision rate of our models increases only marginally, highlighting their capacity to better generalize to diverse interactions with other agents.